mahsankhaan/CICD-in-kubernetes-service-with-integration-of-Slack-platform/README.md

    1. __Deploy stage__: Checks for cluster readiness and namespace existence, configures the cluster namespace, updates the                           __deployment.yml__ manifest file, and grants access to the private image registry.

     Note: In our case, we are getting a warning because we didn't activate the SSL certificate.

+### Step 5.
+Verify application is up and running

+1. On the DEPLOY stage, click __View logs and history__.
+1. Select the __Deploy to Kubernetes__ .
+1. Scroll till the end of logs till you see __VIEW THE APPLICATION AT__: http://169.51.194.12:32478 (url could be different, run the url in the browser and see if the application is running).
+1. Now let see the services running on __Kubernetes cluster__.
+  1. Click on the three dots on the left, go to resources list.
+  1. Under __cluster__ , open the service.
+  1. Once inside the cluster from top left select __Kubernetes Dashboard__.
+  1. From left under Namespaces, select __prod__ .
+  1. Now check the services running as __hello-app__ .